jdohertydev/blast-off/README.md

 ### Stages of rocket construction

-As the user progresses through a turn, it’s inevitable that they will guess a letter that doesn’t appear in the word.
+As the user progresses through a turn, they will inevitably guess a letter that doesn’t appear in the word.
 In this case, part of the rocket is constructed using ASCII text.
 There are 6 stages of construction which represent the number of tries the user has.
 Without this ASCII imagery, the game would be quite static, and the user could get bored more quickly.

 ### Game logic

-* Random Word Selection: The game selects a word randomly from a wordlist depending on level chosen.
+* Random Word Selection: The game selects a word randomly from a wordlist depending on the level chosen.
 * Limited Guesses: The user has a limited number of tries (6 turns) to guess the word.
 * Interactive Guessing: Users can guess individual letters or the entire word.
 * Feedback Mechanism: Provides immediate feedback on guesses, informing users whether their guess is correct or incorrect.